Understanding both healthy & not so healthy sugars with their Glycemic Index & Load

 |Many health advocates use dates as there sweetener but others point to the very high glycemic index and load at reason to stay away from dates.|

 |Xylitol is a natural sugar alcohol sweetener found in the fibers of fruits and vegetables which can cause bloating, diarrhea, and flatulence with initial consumption.
 It’s said to be safe for pregnant women, and is said to possibly treat ear infections, osteoporosis, respiratory infections, candida, and is it even helps fight cavities.
 In fact, in Finland, virtually all chewing gum is sweetened with xylitol.|

 |A sweet syrup made from the Blue Agave plant, Agave Nectar is obtained by the extraction and purification of “sap” from the agave plant, which is broken down by natural enzymes into the monosaccharides (simple sugars): mainly fructose (70-75%) and dextrose (20-26%).
 Read more about agave nectar at OLM.|

 |Though fructose has a low glycemic index rating, fructose consumption should be limited.
 Fructose is linked to heart disease as it raises triglycerides and cholesterol.
 It is devoid of nutrition.|

 Brown Rice Syrup

 With antioxidants, minerals, vitamins, amino acids, enzymes, carbohydrates, and phytonutrients, raw, unprocessed honey is considered a superfood by many alternative health care practitioners and a remedy for many health ailments.
 Choose your honey wisely.
+Different honeys have different glycemic indexes.
 There is nothing beneficial about processed honey.
-Read more about honey at OLM.
+Honey does not retain its healthy properties when cooked, this includes being used in hot coffee or tea.
+Read more about honey

 Coconut Palm Sugar